aktau/aktau.github.com/content/posts/2013-08-07-makefile-for-modern-c-programming.md

         CCFLAGS += -D GCC
         CCFLAGS += -pthread

-        # at least on OS X 10.7.5, the apple linker does not understand AVX, and gcc uses it natively
+        # at least on OS X 10.7.5, the apple linker does
+        # not understand AVX and gcc uses it when you specify
+        # -mavx or -march=native and you have a CPU
+        # with AVX or better
         ifeq ($(UNAME_S),Darwin)
             CCFLAGS += -mno-avx
         endif